Fez: where Moroccan arts and crafts traditions still thrive

 Fez, Moroccan arts and crafts

-Morocco is rich with age-old traditions, some that are becoming lost in a world where we favour speed and technology.
+Morocco is rich with age-old traditions, some that are becoming lost in a world where we favour speed, convenience, and technology.

-In Morocco today, you will still see artisans who follow the methods that have been passed down through countless generations to create a wide range of exquisite crafts and arts.
+In Morocco today, many artisans still follow the methods that have been passed down through countless generations to create a wide range of exquisite crafts and arts.
 Many of these skills and techniques were born in Fez, the former imperial city of Morocco.

-During my recent trip to Fez, I was blown away by the craftsmanship that’s involved in keeping the country’s unique arts and crafts traditions alive.
+During my recent trip to Fez, I joined a walking tour of the city.
+It was a real education.
+The tour guide was like a charismatic teacher imparting knowledge upon a group of curious students.
+I was blown away by the craftsmanship that’s involved in keeping the country’s unique arts and crafts traditions alive.

 Here are some of them: